Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Summary of Results

-To contribute to the answers to these questions, we propose the DSPDC method that samples over both features and instances of dataset by randomly choosing the associated primal and dual coordinates to update in each iteration.
-This method generalizes the SPDC method which samples the dual coordinates only.
+To contribute to the answers to these questions, we propose the DSPDC method in Section~\ref{sec:DSPDC} that samples over both features and instances of dataset by randomly choosing the associated primal and dual coordinates to update in each iteration.